This announcement represents a single point in time. Future releases may impact the information below.

 This rule lets you hold back X percent of the revised commitment amount until Y percent of the revised commitment's value is held.
-The revised commitment amount is the amount after change orders are approved.
+The revised commitment amount is the amount after variations are approved.

-This rule lets you hold back X percent of a contract amount until a dollar amount that you specify is held.
+This rule lets you hold back X percent of a contract amount until a monetary amount that you specify is held.

-Once saved, Procore automatically applies your retention rules to each new invoice created for the commitment.
-It is recommended that you enable your settings before you begin invoicing, as any changes to your rules can only be applied to new invoices.
+Once saved, Procore automatically applies your retention rules to each new payment application created for the commitment.
+It is recommended that you enable your settings before you begin payment applications, as any changes to your rules can only be applied to new payment applications.

 Why is this important?

-Procore users who choose to enable this can now automatically reduce retention on a commitment's invoices based on rules established in that commitment.
+Procore users who choose to enable this can now automatically reduce retention on a commitment's payment applications based on rules established in that commitment.
 This provides end users with these benefits from previous versions of Procore:

 - Provides an improved method to help owners and contractor's comply with contractual and regulatory retention requirements.

-- Eliminates the need to monitor retained values on individual invoices.
+- Eliminates the need to monitor retained values on individual payment applications.

-- Eliminates the need to manually deduct retainage values in invoices.
+- Eliminates the need to manually deduct retention values in payment applications.

 - What is sliding scale retention?

 - How do I enable the sliding scale retention feature in Procore?